sergeyklay/clusterium/README.md

 ### Customizing Clustering Parameters

-The HDBSCAN algorithm automatically adapts to your dataset size, but you can customize the behavior by modifying the code:

-- Minimum cluster size is calculated based on dataset size
+The HDBSCAN algorithm parameters are carefully tuned based on academic research:

+- **Logarithmic Scaling**: `min_cluster_size` scales logarithmically with dataset size, following research showing that semantic clusters should grow sublinearly with dataset size
+- **Optimal Parameters**: Uses `min_samples=5` and `cluster_selection_epsilon=0.3` based on benchmarks from clustering literature
-- Cluster selection method uses Excess of Mass (EOM)
+- **Excess of Mass**: Uses EOM cluster selection method for better handling of varying density clusters

-- Small epsilon (0.1) is used to merge very similar clusters
+For example, with a dataset of 3000 questions, the toolkit automatically sets `min_cluster_size=64`, which represents the smallest meaningful semantic group in the data.

 ### Embedding Caching